jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) a party secretary:
   (b) a candidate:
   (c) a registered promoter:
-  (d) an unregistered promoter who does not incur advertising expenses exceeding $16,700 (or such other amount as is prescribed by the Governor-General by Order in Council under section 266A) in relation to election advertisements published during the regulated period.
+  (d) an unregistered promoter who does not incur advertising expenses exceeding the amount published on the Electoral Commission’s internet site under section 266A in relation to election advertisements published during the regulated period.
-(2) The amount in subsection (1)﻿(d) is inclusive of goods and services tax.
+(2) The amount published on the Electoral Commission’s internet site is inclusive of goods and services tax.
 (3) Every person who wilfully promotes an election advertisement without being entitled to do so under subsection (1) is guilty of an illegal practice.

 ### 204C Apportionment of advertising expenses for publication of election advertisement promoted by unregistered promoter both before and during regulated period